jakesauter/machine_learning/README.md

 # Machine Learning

-This repository will be used as a resource to prepare for a data scientist interview as well as a general resource for myself to look back to.
+This repository will serve as a resource on my journey to becoming a highly qualified Data Scientist / Machine Learning Eningeer.

-## What We Expect From You, I.e., Your Qualifications

-    Bachelor’s degree in Computer Science, Information Science, Mathematics, Physics or related discipline and 7 - 10 years of experience in that field.
-Master’s degree with 6 – 9 years of experience.
+## Formal Education

-I have just completed my bachelors degree in **Applied Mathematics** along with a Computer Science minor.
+In **December 2018** I completed my bachelors degree in **Applied Mathematics** along with a Computer Science minor.
 I have been programming for about 7 years now with my introductory programming expreiences coming from classes made available to me my sophomore year of high school.
 After my introduction to Computer Science through introductory and intermediate Computer Science classes my sophomore year, I then went onto take AP Computer Science my Junior year and lead the Computer Science club in building apps and Java projects my Senior year.

 For my first year of college I attended **SUNY Fredonia**, where I planned to major in Computer Science on the advanced computing track.
 I was able to test out of the first two Computer Science classes while continuing to take them for experience handling common tasks in **C++**, as in high school I mainly programmed in Java.
 Due to my testing out and with the aid of the chair of the Computer Science department, I was able to take Data Structures my first semester of my college experience, leading to me taking Analysis and Design of Algorithms my second semester and competing on a competitive programming team.